 The Organization offers a simple IRA plan to eligible employees.
 Pursuant to the plan provisions, employee contributions can be made to the plan up to the maximum amount made by law.
 The Organization matches contributions up to 3 percent of the respective employee's salary.
 Employer contributions vest immediately.
-The Organization paid \$30,822 in contributions to the simple IRA plan in 2020.
+The Organization paid \$27,879 and \$30,822 in contributions to the simple IRA plan in 2021 and 2020, respectively.